How to transfer a credit card balance

 ^ months, subject to eligibility.

-Our eligibility checker can show you your chances of being approved for any type of credit card, including those with balance transfer features.
+Our eligibility checker can show you your chances of being approved for any type of credit card, including cards with balance transfer features.
 And better still, searching won’t affect your credit score in any way.

 Take note of the terms and conditions.
 For example, you might not be able to apply for a balance transfer card from your existing credit card provider, or a maximum balance transfer limit could apply.
 When you’re happy with your choice, make the application.